v-wjrong/rongwj666_weixin-java-miniapp-demo/docs/en/docs/src/main/java/com/github/binarywang/demo/wx/miniapp/error/ErrorPageConfiguration.md

     E --> G
 ```

-This code represents a Spring component class that implements the ErrorPageRegistrar interface for registering custom error pages.
-When the system encounters 404 or 500 errors, it automatically redirects to specified error handling paths.
-The flowchart illustrates the complete call chain from class declaration to method implementation, including component annotation marking, interface implementation relationships, error page registration logic, and the configuration process for two specific error pages.
-The entire process demonstrates Spring Boot's error handling mechanism, which simplifies error page management through centralized configuration.
+This flowchart illustrates the registration process of the Spring component ErrorPageConfiguration.
+As an implementation class of the ErrorPageRegistrar interface, it registers two error pages with the container by overriding the registerErrorPages method: mapping the 404 status code to the '/error/404' path and the 500 status code to the '/error/500' path.
+The entire process demonstrates Spring Boot's centralized configuration mechanism for error pages.

 ### Field List